-“All the transitions are important, but the transition to high school is unique due to the cognitive and emotional changes students are undergoing during this stage of their development.
+"Transitions are important, but starting high school is unique due to students' cognitive and emotional changes.
 Starting high school can feel exciting and challenging, sometimes both at the same time!"

 Dr Emma Woodward